Which is better, WordPress or Drupal?

 This question comes up a lot, and granted I think I used to hear this question more often five years ago than I do now.
 That might be because things have changed, or it might be because those differences have become more clear.
 I think back in the day of Drupal 5 and 6; when WordPress had less bells and whistles and Drupal was still geekware and not govware; the distinctions between them were certainly a little more blurry than they are today.

-I had a client though ask me this week for an overview of why they would chose one over the other – so that led me to making the table (below) and this article.
+I had a client though ask me this week for an overview of why they would choose one over the other – so that led me to making the table (below) and this article.

 Drupal is better at complicated things.